 - TLS Record Protocol: The standard TCP protocol creates a secure connection to transfer data, and the encryption utilized in the process is safe so far.

-TLS is a next-generation technology to ensure digital safety and free from vulnerabilities.
+TLS is a next-generation technology to ensure digital safety and is free from vulnerabilities.

 Benefits of TLS (Transport Layer Security)